 The Mother Gardens project emerged out of Food Forest Brum, as a method for local food groups themselves to grow, share and receive plants.
 Mother Gardens may allocate nursery beds for propogation on their site, or simply dig up and share surplus plants that have spread and multiplied.
 Therefore any group or individual can sign up as a Mother garden regardless of the level of expertise or time available.
 Plants are then shared to groups and individuals in their local areas or with other Mother gardens across t ...

 Food Forest Brum For several years we have been working with communities to create permanent food landscapes, where all people can access fresh food in their open spaces.
-We provide a range of perennial edible plants free of charge to local groups in Birmingham and surrounding areas .
+We provided a range of perennial edible plants free of charge to local groups in Birmingham and surrounding areas .
 This can range from fruit and nut trees trees, soft fruit shrubs, herbs and perennial vegetables.
-These will go in a range of settings such as community orchards, edible hedges, forest gardens, as well as to be planted individually or f ...
+These will go in a range of settings such as community orchards, edible hedges, forest gardens, as well as to be planted individually or ...